-The following rundown is perhaps the most hotly-debated list of them all and it’s time for us to bring forth the top 50 tracks of the year.
+The following rundown is perhaps the most hotly-debated list of them all and it’s time for us to bring forth 50 of the best tracks: 2018 edition.

-We hope you enjoy the music as much as we have.
+We hope you enjoy the music as much as we've enjoyed assembling this list.
 Here goes.

 50 'Hal' Tiga & Kolsch (IPSO)